 Chefchaouen has a variety of lodging options – most quite reasonably priced.

 If you arrive by bus you most likely will be met at the bus station (in the dirt lot) by people wanting to show you their hotel.
 This bus station is about a 20 minute walk to the main part of town – the walk is all uphill.
 This can be a good way to find a hotel – or not.
 If someone wants to show you a hotel, fine – let them take you.
 If after they show you the hotel they want to take you to a “rug shop” or another store – at this point its probably wise to refuse.
-Chances are at some point they will demand money for being your tour guide.
+The reason being is that at some point they will demand money for being your tour guide.

 A nice boutique hotel that has been highly recommended to us is the Hotel Dar Rass El Maa – www.chefchaouen.ch

-Rooftop access is available with chairs and tables on the top (this is a great place to relax and read a good book).
+Rooftop access is available with chairs and tables (this is a great place to relax and read a good book).
 In addition the rooftop area contains a large floor sink for doing laundry.
 Detergent is included.
-Cold showers are free – for a hot shower you pay a minimal amount.
-The owner is a dignified man who has been in Chefchaouen for many years.
+Cold showers are free – for a hot shower one pays a minimal amount.
+The owner is a dignified man who has lived in Chefchaouen for many years.
 He is a good source of information about this town.
 GPS: N 35 10.124 W 5 15.813

-Hotel Rif is a bit more expensive than Hotel Andaluz starting at 200 Dirham per night.
+Hotel Rif is a bit more expensive than Hotel Andaluz starting at 300 Dirham per night.
 Its just outside of the Medina walls.
 PHONE (039 986982)